johnalison/obsidian-notes/Journal/13 January 2025 Monday.md

 More [[Diane Turnshek Letter]]

 # Meet with Tova
-- Lia out at FNAL
+- Lia out at FNAL !!
+YKK in the house.
 - https://news.fnal.gov/2025/01/fermilab-undergoes-leadership-change/
 - Showed her the lab

 # Tova Colloq
-- Two circulating beams
+- Two circulating bunches
-- For continous Lumi, reinject at 100Hz (10Hz) for 1 (10) TeV collisions
+- For continuous Lumi, re-inject at 100Hz (10Hz) for 1 (10) TeV collisions
 - Higher E => Higher L b/c of the Lorentz boost
 - 13 EeV ~ 2 Joules